Bromeliad

 Vriesea Splendens

-The *Vriesea splendens* is characterized by its broad, sword-shaped green leaves that are uniquely marked with bold, dark-purple horizontal bands and arranged in a striking architectural rosette.
+Broad sword-shaped green leaves with bold dark-purple horizontal bands in a tidy rosette.

 Tillandsia